KatherineMichel/portfolio/regular-blog-posts/til-100-days-of-code-version.md

         # Other stuff
 ```

 Unlike the procedural approach taken by Andrei Cioara, Raegon Kim splits the program into functions.
 Raegon Kim's entire program begins and ends in the same small block of code near the end of the file, when, the highest-order function `readme()` is called.
 At the beginning of `readme()`, an empty list called `lines` is created.
 As the program progresses through `readme()`, a number of other functions are called, some nested within one another.
 Encapsulated in a function, `os.walk()` is called twice, to create both "Recently Modified" and "Categories" sections.
-The built in list function `append()` is used to append the newly generated lines to `lines` as strings.
+The built-in list function `append()` is used to append the newly generated lines to `lines` as strings.
 The `lines` list is returned by `readme()` and line by line, written into the README.md.

 Raegon Kim's program begins and ends at the same place by calling `readme()` and writing the lines returned by `readme()` into README.md